 All patient medical and financial records, and any other information of a private or sensitive nature are considered confidential.
 Confidential information should not be read or discussed by students unless pertaining to his or her learning requirements.
 Under HIPAA regulations, you can only discuss patient information if it is directly related to treatment, and even then, you must limit the disclosure of any patient information to the minimum necessary for the immediate purpose.
-Discussion of confidential information to family members or friends, or other parties who do not have a legitimate need to know.
+Discussion of confidential information must take place in private settings.
+Students must not discuss confidential information to family members or friends, or other parties who do not have a legitimate need to know.
 Disclosure of the patient's presence in any healthcare agency may violate confidentiality.
 Students sign a Confidentiality Agreement for Northern Light Health during the student orientation.